Royal College/Associated Medical Services CanMEDS Research Grant

 Individuals who currently hold funding from the Royal College (as a Principal Applicant) are not eligible to receive funding in this competition.
 He/she may still supervise a trainee or student, and can be a co-investigator on proposals submitted by other PIs.
 Please note an application is considered closed only when the Education Research Grants Committee has approved final submission documents and financial items have been resolved.

-Eligible projects may include faculty development, course development and/or medical education research that advance the promotion and refinement of specialist training based in the CanMEDS roles, particularly in regard to how CanMEDS roles can promote compassionate care in workplace-based training through their meaningful integration and interaction with complex healthcare systems.
+Eligible projects may include faculty development, course development and/or medical education research that advance the promotion and refinement of specialist training based in the CanMEDS roles, with a particular interest in how these roles can promote equity, diversity and inclusion.

 Applications that include project development must include an evaluative component assessing the impact of the project.